oliveirara/BayesianInference/README.md

-# BayesianStatistics
+# BayesianInference
-Some notebooks from Bayesian Statistics Class 2019
+Some notebooks from Bayesian Inference Class 2019

 You can run all notebooks using mybinder.